 An overwhelming majority of national security experts believe that the VWP is a pivotal contributor to protecting the American homeland and public, ensuring a strong and secure nation.
 It is also plays an important role in U.S. foreign relations and in bolstering the American economy.

 The VWP is instrumental to facilitating international travel to the U.S., which is America’s number one services export.
-Overseas visitors (international visitors other than those from our next-door neighbors Canada and Mexico) spend billions of dollars that support local communities and generate tax revenues that support public schools and fire departments.
+Overseas visitors (international visitors other than those from our next-door neighbors Canada and Mexico) spend billions of dollars that support American communities and generate tax revenues that support essential services like public schools and fire departments.

-In 2015, 23 million visitors to the U.S.—60 percent of all overseas visitors—arrived through the VWP.
-While visiting the U.S., they generated $120 billion in total output for the U.S. economy, supporting nearly a million American jobs.
+In 2016, 22 million visitors to the U.S.—60 percent of all overseas visitors—arrived through the VWP.
+While visiting the U.S., they generated $100 billion in travel exports for the U.S. economy, supporting nearly half a million American jobs.

-The U.S. travel community evaluates every travel-related policy through the lens of security first and foremost.
-After all, without security, there is no travel.
+The U.S. travel community believes unwaveringly in a security first posture: After all, without security, there is no travel.